urbit/urbit.org-reloaded/main/posts/objections.md

 Stateful, self-updating, generic API aggregators with FUSE integration, also integrated with a reactive web server, are rarer.

-<h2 id="dictator">Urbit is a reactionary digital
-dictatorship.</h2>

-**TLDR**: Facebook is a digital dictatorship.
-Urbit is a decentralized network with a republican constitution.

-It's especially important to combat the impression that Tlon is a reactionary conspiracy.
-Tlon is a Delaware corporation.
-It exists to make its investors as rich as possible.
-We are not aware of our investors' ideologies.
-We are pretty confident that they don't take precedence, ever, over turning a profit.

-As in any corporation, Tlon's employees work for its investors.
-Those employees would have trouble conspiring in any political sense, though.
-In 2016 election terms, two of us are for Sanders, one for Clinton, and two for Trump.

-Now, in the long run, it's quite wrong for Urbit to be run by any profit-oriented corporation, Delaware or otherwise.
-This is why we've partitioned off 50 galaxies for a future Urbit Foundation.
-Furthermore, the power of *any* central body in Urbit is designed to wane over time.
-But we can't get ahead of ourselves in this.
-Urbit, to create an effective and competent digital republic, needs to move slowly and carefully in establishing it.

 <h2 id="horse">Urbit is sniffed at by Houyhnhyms.</h2>